dhruvdnvi/data-flywheel-fsi/docs/02-quickstart.md

 ### 2. Deploy NMP

-To deploy NMP, follow the [NeMo Microservices Platform Prerequisites](https://docs.nvidia.com/nemo/microservices/latest/get-started/setup/index.html) beginner tutorial.
+To deploy NMP, follow the [NeMo Microservices Platform Prerequisites](https://docs.nvidia.com/nemo/microservices/25.8.0/get-started/setup/index.html) beginner tutorial.
 These instructions launch NMP using a local Minikube cluster.

 > **Note**
 > Data Flywheel Blueprint has been tested and is compatible with NeMo Microservices Platform (NMP) version 25.8.0.

 **Use Manual Installation Only**

-For the Data Flywheel Blueprint, use the [Install Manually](https://docs.nvidia.com/nemo/microservices/latest/get-started/setup/minikube-manual.html) option.
+For the Data Flywheel Blueprint, use the [Install Manually](https://docs.nvidia.com/nemo/microservices/25.8.0/get-started/setup/minikube-manual.html) option.
 The deployment scripts option should be avoided as it deploys models outside the namespace of the Data Flywheel and can cause conflict.

-Enable customization for the models
+**Use Override Values File (Bitnami Workaround)**

+Due to Bitnami making PostgreSQL images private, you need to use an [override values file](../deploy/override-values.yaml) as a workaround when deploying NMP 25.8.0.

 > **Note**
+> This is a temporary workaround to resolve the Bitnami PostgreSQL image issue until a new NMP release is tested with the Data Flywheel Blueprint.

+**Enable Customization for Models**

+Before installing NMP, modify the `demo-values.yaml` file in your NMP deployment directory to enable customization for specific models:

+> **Note**
-> To enable customization for specific models, modify the `demo-values.yaml` file in your NMP deployment.
-Modify the customizer configuration with the models you want to enable for fine-tuning:
+> To enable customization for specific models, add the following customizer configuration to your `demo-values.yaml` file:
 >
 > ```yaml
 > customizer: